-(Adapted from the Code of Ethics of the Education Profession in Florida and Principles of Professional Conduct for the Education Profession in Florida)
+(Adapted from the Code of Ethics of the Education Profession in

 1. Our school values the worth and dignity of every person, the pursuit of truth, devotion to excellence, acquisition of knowledge, and the nurture of democratic citizenship.
 Essential to the achievement of these standards are the freedom to learn and to teach and the guarantee of equal opportunity for all.

 2. Our primary concern is the student and the development of the student's potential.
 Employees will therefore strive for professional growth and will seek to exercise the best professional judgment and integrity.